jolicode/JoliMarkdown/README.md

 This repository proposes a tool to achieve this goal, using the following overall approach:

 - from an existing string (the initial Markdown content of the article), an abstract syntax tree (AST) is generated using the `league/commonmark` Markdown parser.
-This parser is specifically configured, with few exensions enabled, to be as close as possible to standard CommonMark syntax and to obtain an AST that contains (almost) only the basic syntactic elements of CommonMark ;
+This parser is specifically configured, with few extensions enabled, to be as close as possible to standard CommonMark syntax and to obtain an AST that contains (almost) only the basic syntactic elements of CommonMark ;
 - the `league/commonmark` parser returns a `Document`, which is a hierarchy of `Nodes` (a `Node` being an element of the AST).
 Each node is typed (for example, a `Node` of type `Paragraph` represents a paragraph, a `Node` of type `Image` represents an image, etc.), and the HTML code parts are parsed in the form of `HtmlBlock` or `HtmlInline` nodes;
 - this Document is then **corrected** via a set of correction classes.
 For example:
   - if a Node of type `FencedCode` has a CSS class attribute `language-php`, then this class is removed and instead the Node's `Info` attribute is updated with the value `php` ;